 So how do wrestling and writing headlines and sales copy collide?

 Well, when you talk about yourself, product or service in any copy you will naturally raise doubts in the minds of your prospect or audience.
 It’s human nature.
-Human beings are skeptics especially with all the snake oil salesman and promises being made out there these days.
+Human beings are sceptics especially with all the snake oil salesman and promises being made out there these days.

-Anyway when you have something else talking you up, that’s an entirely different thing altogether.
+Anyway, when you have something else talking you up, that’s an entirely different thing altogether.